 During the harvesting season, a representative sample of each delivery of sorghum at the various grain intake points, was taken according to the prescribed grading regulations.
-The sampling procedure for the samples used in this survey is described on page 31.
-Forty (40) composite sorghum samples, representing the different production regions, were analysed for quality.
+The sampling procedure for the samples used in this survey is described on page 27.
+Twenty-one (21) composite sorghum samples, representing the different production regions, were analysed for quality.

 The samples were graded and test weight and thousand kernel mass determined.
 Sub-samples were milled and analysed for moisture, crude protein and starch content.
+The crude fat content was also included in the scope of analysis for the first time this season.
 After sieving and dehulling by means of a Barley pearler, the fraction of the sample above the 1.8 mm slotted sieve were milled and Hunter Lab colour analyses conducted.
 Multi-mycotoxin analyses as well as Image analyses (kernel size distribution, length, width, relative roundness and volume to surface ratio on the whole kernels) were also performed on these samples.

-This is the third annual sorghum crop quality survey performed by The Southern African Grain Laboratory NPC (SAGL).
+This is the fifth annual sorghum crop quality survey performed by The Southern African Grain Laboratory NPC (SAGL).
 SAGL was established in 1997 on request of the Grain Industry.
 SAGL is an ISO 17025 accredited testing laboratory and participates in various proficiency testing schemes, both nationally and internationally, as part of our ongoing quality assurance procedures to demonstrate technical competency and international comparability.